I have no doubt that it is true that Coca Leaf can treat and perhaps cure this fiery scourge of millions of lives.

 Whether you’re in the Cannabis business, or you’re a concerned son or daughter, or maybe both, here’s why I think it is going to be hard to reach many of these older people with conventional thinking.

 People in their late 40s/early 50’s today were toddlers just as the War On Drugs machine went into action.
 People who are in their 60s/70s today were those kid’s parents.
 They suffered the WOD propaganda machine running full bore through their psyche.

 The War On Drugs worked through the schools by design, so parents and children in the 1970s were continuously subjected to the best behavior modification and propaganda techniques that tax money could buy, which continues quite pathetically today.
 And speaking of schools, who can forget Nancy Reagan and her screeching “Just Say No” contribution to the WOD of the 1980s.
 Those poor kids!
 Those poor parents!

 The fear messages proved so effective in the 70s that they have been continually updated decade by decade ever since.
 Who can forget Crack in the Ghettos?
 Meth in the Hollers?
-And now, ta da, Heroin In The Burbs!
+And now, ta da, Opioids In The Burbs!

 But wait!
 There’s something brand new that will really scare the shit out of you if drugs in the streets don’t do the job.
 Now we’re giving you Terrorism and Security to worry about.
 So just like parents in the 70s and 80s and onward permitted – no, insisted – on body searches and blood tests for drugs to keep their kids safe, they are now insisting on total surveillance of every school, to keep the kids safe.